 - Oxehealth’s vision-based patient monitoring software gets FDA Clearance

 - Mayo Clinic launches study with Muse-S to evaluate a mindfulness-based intervention for Fibromyalgia

 - Macrotellect releases new Brainlink Dual to help users achieve peak mental fitness

 The IpsiHand offers the potential to regain the ability to perform the basic upper extremity tasks essential to daily life.

-Nearly 300,000 people suffer from stroke every year in US.
-The rehab process from stroke can be difficult for many.
+Nearly 300,000 people suffer from stroke every year in the US.
+The rehab process from a stroke can be difficult for many.

 The technology was initially created in 2017 by a team of scientists at the Washington University School of Medicine, St. Louis.

-Brain-computer interface technology can be used to assist patients in chronic stroke rehabilitation by leveraging the patient’s uninjured side of the brain to open and close the robotic exoskeleton.
+Brain-computer interface technology can assist patients in chronic stroke rehabilitation by leveraging the patient’s uninjured side of the brain to open and close the robotic exoskeleton.

 The accompanying tablet is the interface to the IpsiHand therapy and communicates with the overall system, including the biometric headset and the wearable robotic exoskeleton.

-An application running on the tablet guides the patient through the therapy session and provides for seamless upload of usage and performance data to the cloud.
+An application running on the tablet guides the patient through the therapy session and seamlessly uploads usage and performance data to the cloud.